matthiasjg/trimirjournal/README.md

 The app is fully translatable.

-Each time new translatable strings are added or old ones change, one should regenerate the `.pot` and `po` files using the commands (targets) `ninja io.trimir-journal-pot` and `ninja io.trimir-journal-update-po` from `build/` dir.
+Each time new translatable strings are added or old ones change, one should regenerate the `.pot` and `po` files using the commands (targets) `ninja io.trimir.journal-pot` and `ninja io.trimi.journal-update-po` from `build/` dir.

-For new languages, just list them in the `po/LINGUAS` file and generate the new `.po` file with the command (target) `ninja io.trimir-journal-update-po`.
+For new languages, just list them in the `po/LINGUAS` file and generate the new `.po` file with the command (target) `ninja io.trimir.journal-update-po`.

+... or `make i18n` ;-).

 ## Build .deb locally